 Create Strong Passwords

 Don’t use easy-to-find personal details within your password as they can be very easy to track.
 This includes birthdays, family and friends’ names, and house numbers.
-Instead, you should opt to use a random mix of symbols, letters, and alphanumeric characters to make things more complicated, and prevent hackers from gaining access to your socials.
+Instead, you should use a random mix of symbols, letters, and alphanumeric characters to make things more complicated, and prevent hackers from gaining access to your socials.

 As technology advances, so do the skills of hackers.
 This is why ensuring you have privacy on social media platforms is more important now than ever before.
-By creating strong passwords, limiting personal information, and being more cautious, you should have a private online presence.
+By creating strong passwords, limiting personal information, and being more cautious, you can have a private online presence.